 Day 02: Fly to Lukla (2800meters) and start trek to Phakding (2610meters), overnight at guesthouse

 Transfer to airport to connect 30-minutes flight to Lukla.
-The trek begins gently up by the river side, along excellent paved footpaths, passing a multitude of teahouses and scattered green conifers.
-Phakding at 2,610meters, is a pretty village comprising approximately 30 houses.
+The trek begins gently up by the riverside, along with excellently paved footpaths, passing a multitude of teahouses and scattered green conifers.
+Phakding at 2,610meters is a pretty village comprising approximately 30 houses.
 It is roughly a 3-hour walk from Lukla and is located at both sides of Dudh Koshi River.

 Day 03: Trek to Namche Bazaar (gateway to Mt.
 Everest - 3440meters), overnight at guesthouse.

-As gateway to the Khumbu region, Namche Bazaar, at an altitude of 3440meters, is famous for its many bakeries and local market (haat bazzar) which takes place each Saturday.
-Built on a steep mountain bowl with excellent views of high Himalaya on either side, the town has restaurants, shops, banks and currency exchange.
-Remarkably, for such a remote location, there are also availability of cyber cafes and pool halls.
+As the gateway to the Khumbu region, Namche Bazaar, at an altitude of 3440meters, is famous for its many bakeries and local market (haat bazaar) which takes place each Saturday.
+Built on a steep mountain bowl with excellent views of high Himalaya on either side, the town has restaurants, shops, banks, and currency exchange.
+Remarkably, for such a remote location, there is also the availability of cyber cafes and pool halls.